IBM/TSML.jl/docs/src/tutorial/aggregators.md

 # Aggregators and Imputers

-The package assumes a two-column input composed of Dates and Values.
+The package assumes a two-column table composed of `Dates` and `Values`.
 The first part of the workflow aggregates values based on the specified date/time interval which minimizes occurence of missing values and noise.
 The aggregated data is then left-joined to the complete sequence of dates in a specified date/time interval.
-Remaining missing values are replaced by k nearest neighbors where k is the symmetric distance from the location of missing value.
-This approach can be called several times until there are no more missing values.
+Remaining missing values are replaced by `k` nearest neighbors where `k` is the symmetric distance from the location of missing value.
+This replacement algo is called several times until there are no more missing values.

-Let us create Date, Value input with some missing values and apply TSML functions to normalize/clean the data:
+Let us create a Date, Value table with some missing values and output the first 15 rows.
+We will then apply some TSML functions to normalize/clean the data:

 ```@example 1
 using Random, Dates, DataFrames